Northwest Civil War Council

 Ashley Wendel [email protected] 541.852.1246

 The year was 1861, and the first shots were fired on Fort Sumpter.
 Governor Ramsey was in Washington, DC, at the time, and immediately pledged 1,000 troops for service.
+They were the first troops to be pledged as a volunteer regiment for the American Civil War, and they would continue to serve honorably until the end of the war.
 Just two weeks later, the 1st Minnesota Regiment was mustered at Fort Snelling on April 29, 1861.
-They served in the Army of the Potomac, being one of the most western units on the eastern front.
+They served in the Army of the Potomac, being one of the most western units to actively fight on the eastern front.
 At Gettysburg in July of 1863, they held the line, losing 215 out of 262 of their men.

 26th New York Colored Regiment (USCT)